 What kind of asset choices do I have?

 Buying a home; starting or expanding a small business; paying for post secondary education, or purchasing a vehicle, if you do not already have one.

 What is the maximum amount an account can be matched?

 The maximum amount matched under the Federal IDA program is $2,000 for an individual and $4,000 for a household.

 How long do I have to save money?

 At a minimum, a participant must save for six months.
 The length of time may vary depending on the asset choice or their ability to qualify for a loan.

 What are the requirements of the program?

-Participants must attend a financial education program* that is being presented by Community 1st Credit Union and must make the minimum savings deposits each month.
+Participants must attend a financial education program must make the minimum savings deposits each month.